eminyuce/EImece/README.md

 **Frequently Asked Questions:** Proactively address customer queries.

 **Integrated Payment Solutions:** Seamlessly connect with iyzico API for effortless transactions.
+The iyzico API has been developed to support merchants with extended online payment services and can be easily integrated into existing platforms.

 **Customer Management:** Nurture customer relationships for long-term success.